XsKino/web-lab/README.md

 ## Project Highlights
 Here are a few standout projects that showcase the range of skills developed during this challenge:

-- [Project 2: Progress steps](./src/pages/test/2) - Here I took on the challenge of working with svg, combining it with React's user interactivity to make a very creative progress steps indicator.
+- [Project 2: Progress steps](./src/pages/test/2) - Here I took on the challenge of working with svg paths, combining it with React's user interactivity to make a very creative progress steps indicator.

-## Cket it out online
+## Check it out online
 You can experience these projects live on [Kino's Web Lab](https://xs-web-lab.vercel.app).
-No need to clone the repository; just visit the website and explore the creativity!
+No need to clone the repository, just visit the website and explore the creativity!

 ## Contribution
 If you have ideas, suggestions, or improvements for any project, feel free to submit a pull request.
 Contributions are always welcome!